MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/annotations.md

 # Use annotations to comment and collaborate in Microsoft Syntex

-You can use the annotations feature in Microsoft Syntex to add notes and comments to your content in document libraries — without modifying the original files, so the original records are preserved.
+You can use the annotations feature in Microsoft Syntex to add notes and comments to your content in document libraries — either for yourself or for collaborating with others.
+YOu can use annotations without modifying the original files, so the original records are preserved.

-you can preserve original records for critical business processes.
-including pen and highlighterps, and comme on any content — not just Office documents — without modifying the original files, so the original records are preserved
+Annotation tools currently include pen and highlighter, where can choose the colors you want to use, and an eraser for removing ink strokes and previous annotations.
+The feature is currently available for .pdf and .tiff file types.
+More annotation tools and file types will be added in future releases.

 > [!NOTE]
 > This feature is available only for users who are licensed for Syntex.